 In this article, we cover several points linked to one frequently asked question: How do I carry out a QC check?

-How often should I do a QC check?
+How often should I do a QC check at my MOT Testing Station?

-The frequency of checks and the DVSA minimum standard is ONE per tester every TWO months.
+The frequency of checks and the DVSA minimum standard is ONE per MOT tester every TWO months.

-However, this is based on the average garage throughput of 2-3 tests per day for experienced testers.
-So, frequency should be varied to reflect the volume of tests done or any other special circumstances, such as a tester’s experience.
-For example, if a tester is inexperienced and completing one test a day … or very experienced and doing twice the average of 2-3 tests per day … you should consider increasing the checks to once a month.
+However, this is based on the average garage throughput of 2-3 tests per day for experienced MOT testers.
+So, frequency should be varied to reflect the volume of tests done or any other special circumstances, such as an MOT tester’s experience.
+For example, if an MOT tester is inexperienced and completing one MOT test a day … or very experienced and doing twice the average of 2-3 MOT tests per day … you should consider increasing the QC checks to once a month.

 However, existing requirements for quality control checks aren’t always appropriate for smaller sites.
-DVSA has therefore changed how evidence of quality control and management is recorded.
+Due to this the DVSA has changed how evidence of quality control and management is recorded.

 You no longer need to record quality control.